mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 When I set last year's goal to $500/month in revenue, some people encouraged me to set a higher target.
 New businesses have a high chance of failure, so I may as well shoot for the moon.

 Looking back, I still feel that $500/month was sensible.
 Is It Keto was a nice "beginner business" because the mechanics were so simple.
-Ads and affiliate purchases generated about $0.01 per vistor, on average.
+Ads and affiliate purchases generated about $0.01 per visitor, on average.
 More visits meant more money, so I got to experiment with different growth strategies without worrying about things like pricing, sales funnels, or customer support.
 It was gratifying to watch my revenues begin at a [paltry $1/month](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661) then grow by 50-150% each month to reach $400/month by the end of the year.

 The flip side was seeing how low-risk businesses can be limiting.
 When margins are a penny per customer, most avenues for expansion are off the table.
 It makes no sense to pay $0.50-$1.50 per click for an ad if the visitor only generates $0.01 in revenue.
 I'd love to bring on an employee to help grow the site, but even a cheap $200/month freelancer would have to double my traffic to justify their cost.